John Hargraves MNZM

 I was organist-choirmaster of Chalmers Presbyterian Timaru for 44 years and latterly play also at St Marys Anglican.
 We have 5 children and 14 grandchildren (including 3 organ-builders).
 My outside interests have focussed on singing, conducting and acting."

-(Operations, Strategic Planning, Finance, HR, Bookings)
+(Operations, Strategic Planning, HR, Finance)

 "Born in Pahiatua, at age 12 moved to Feilding with my parents and brothers.
 I learnt to work hard there supporting them in a seven day grocery business.
 At school I learnt cello which lead to being a foundation member of the Manawatu Youth Orchestra.
 I worked in Palmerston North first at Glaxo Laboratories as a lab technician and later gained clerical experience at the Chief Post Office.